Screw: Wood screw

+A wood screw is a metal screw used to fix wood, with a sharp point and a tapered thread designed to cut its own thread into the wood.
+Some screws are driven into intact wood; larger screws are usually driven into a hole narrower than the screw thread, and cut the thread in the wood.
 Early wood screws were made by hand, with a series of files, chisels, and other cutting tools, and these can be spotted easily by noting the irregular spacing and shape of the threads, as well as file marks remaining on the head of the screw and in the area between threads.
 Many of these screws had a blunt end, completely lacking the sharp tapered point on nearly all modern wood screws.
 Some wood screws were made with cutting dies as early as the late 1700s (possibly even before 1678 when the book content was first published in parts).
 Eventually, lathes were used to manufacture wood screws, with the earliest patent being recorded in 1760 in England.
 During the 1850s, swaging tools were developed to provide a more uniform and consistent thread.
 Screws made with these tools have rounded valleys with sharp and rough threads.

 Once screw turning machines were in common use, most commercially available wood screws were produced with this method.
 These cut wood screws are almost invariably tapered, and even when the tapered shank is not obvious, they can be discerned because the threads do not extend past the diameter of the shank.
 Such screws are best installed after drilling a pilot hole with a tapered drill bit.
 The majority of modern wood screws, except for those made of brass, are formed on thread rolling machines.
-These screws have a constant diameter, threads with a larger diameter than the shank, and are stronger because the rolling process does not cut the grain of the metal.
+These screws have a constant diameter and threads with a larger diameter than the shank and are stronger because the rolling process does not cut the grain of the metal.

+Self-tapping screw

+A self-tapping screw is designed to cut its own thread, usually in a fairly soft metal or plastic, in the same way as a wood screw (wood screws are actually self-tapping, but not referred to as such).

+Self-tapping screws and also sheet metal screws (tapping screws) may use the same threads, for example according to ISO 1478:1999, designation (ST).